vishruthdevan/portfolio/content/poems/detachment.md

 That would supplant what I have lost.

 With my desires stationed at the cockpit,
-And decisions brewed at the ATC,
+Decisions braised at traffic control,
 I've been fairly successful.
 Built bridges over oceans,
 Built canals over mountains;